-In our blog post, Why can’t cats and dogs just get along?, we consider the differences between cats and dogs, and some reasons why they very don’t see eye to eye.
+In our blog post, Why do cats and dogs hate each so much?, we consider the differences between cats and dogs, and some reasons why they very don’t see eye to eye.
 We are not saying that two of these in the same household won’t ‘get on like a house on fire’.
 What we are saying is that‘fighting like cats and dogs’ is more of a default situation.
 So, here are some tips about how to introduce a new puppy or kitten into a house, where there is already a pet of the other species – without it becoming a warzone!

 Rather than force two pets to be with each other from the onset, it is better to gently introduce them to each other.
 You should go slowly and if possible, get the two animals used to the smell of the other.
 This can be done by: